bil9000/chainsaw-kitty/useful-commands.md

 ```

-This command grabs tehe InstanceID, Instance Name, PriavteIP and VPC
+This command grabs the InstanceID, Instance Name, PrivateIP and VPC

 ```
 aws ec2 describe-instances \